Choosing the Right Technology for Your Energy Management Solution

 Energy Management solutions need to become a component to the overall operation of the enterprise, regardless of the market you are in, if you want to maximize your potential benefit.
 Taking the information or dashboard from your energy management system and integrating that with your other HMI/SCADA or information solutions should be easy and flexible.
 Purpose Built solutions will give you multiple ways to host information, either data results or complete dashboards, in your existing systems.

-Options for Energy Management
+Typical Options for Energy Management Software Solutions

 The solutions for energy management will typically fall into three categories.